dkorobtsov/automation-arsenal/java/README.md

 ### Localization
 [&uarr;](#table-of-contents)
-* [Language Detector](https://github.com/optimaize/language-detector) - Library taking text as input as returning language it was written in.
+* [Language Detector](https://github.com/optimaize/language-detector) - Library taking text as an input and returning language it was written in.
 Should admit returns quite a lot of false positives for short strings, but still - extremely useful for fast localization checks.
 * [Languagetool](https://github.com/languagetool-org/languagetool) - Style and Grammar Checker supporting 25+ Languages.
 Check official [docs](https://languagetool.org/dev) for usage details.

 ### Mobile
 [&uarr;](#table-of-contents)
 * [Appium](https://github.com/appium/appium) - Most popular tool for mobile devices UI automation.
 Note that out of the box it rarely does something useful.
 Heavy customization is needed for particular use case.
 Works really well when paired with [Selenide](#selenide).
 * [Appium Espresso Driver](https://github.com/appium/appium-espresso-driver) - Not yet ready for production.
 Looks promising, so let it be in watch list.
 * [Appium Test Distribution](https://github.com/saikrishna321/AppiumTestDistribution) - Ready solution for tests distribution on multiple mobile devices.
 Based on Appium and TestNG.
 This is what I meant saying that out of the box Appium is pretty useless.
-You'll have to write your own solution or use this one (at least as an example).
+You'll have to write your own bicycle or use this one (at least as an example).
-* [Android JUnit5 plugin](https://github.com/mannodermaus/android-junit5) - Library providing JUnit5 support for Android projects
+* [Android JUnit5 plugin](https://github.com/mannodermaus/android-junit5) - Library providing JUnit5 support for Android projects.
 * [Espresso](https://developer.android.com/training/testing/espresso/) - Google own testing framework for Android UI testing.
 Question is open which one is better option.
 In general, if you want flexibility - use Appium, if speed is a priority - go with Espresso.
 * [Espresso Samples](https://github.com/chiuki/espresso-samples) - Demo Project displaying various techniques for using Espresso library.
 * [JADB](https://github.com/vidstige/jadb) - ADB client in Java.